NLnetLabs/routinator/README.md

 cargo install --locked routinator
 ```

-If you want to try the master branch from the repository instead of a
+If you want to try the main branch from the repository instead of a
 release version, you can run

 ```bash